We visited Sandpoint in early September 2020, as part of Big Trip #3. Read about our second visit in 2022 here.

 This was the point in the trip where we were supposed to turn north and head for Banff, long on my travel wish list!
 But alas, due to stupid Covid and the US’s inept handling of stupid Covid, Canada didn’t want us.
+(Spoiler: we made it to Banff in 2022!)
 So we picked a cool-looking point on the map and drove west to Sandpoint, Idaho.
 Sandpoint exceeded our expectations!
 It’s a sweet little town edging Lake Pend Oreille (pronounced “ponderay”), the largest lake in Idaho, with a main drag filled with shops and restaurants, stellar hiking nearby, and a fantastic brewery we kept going back to.
 We’re big fans of 7B!

 Sandpoint RV Park is itself nothing special, basically a parking lot on top of noisy railroad tracks.
 But exit the park and cross the street and you’re in the (not dog-friendly) city park with a little beach!
 Early in the morning and late at night the no-dogs rule didn’t really seem to hold.
 It wasn’t just us, honest!
 Even better than the no-dogs beach is the proximity to town: walk a couple blocks away from the beach and you’re in the thick of the commercial area.